-Vegan proteins: canned beans (pinto, black, white, kidney, garbanzo), hummus, tofu, tempeh, nuts.
+Vegan proteins: canned beans (pinto, black, white, kidney, garbanzo, etc.), hummus (chickpea spread), tofu, tempeh, nuts (almonds, peanuts, walnuts, etc.).

-Meat proteins: deli turkey or ham, ground meat or sausage (beef, pork, turkey), boneless chicken thighs or tenders (frozen or fresh), frozen fish filets, frozen shelled & deveined shrimp, canned tuna or salmon in water.
+Meat proteins: deli turkey or ham, ground meat or sausage (beef, pork, turkey), boneless chicken pieces (frozen or fresh), frozen fish filets, frozen shelled & deveined shrimp, canned tuna or salmon.

-Grains & breads: rice, cooked polenta in a tube, pita flatbread, flour tortillas.
+Grains & breads: rice (raw for a rice cooker or ready-to-microwave), cooked polenta in a tube, pita flatbread, flour tortillas.
 Breakfast grains: quick-cooking oats, dry cereal.

-Snack foods: mixed nuts, peanut butter, energy bars, single-serve soups, jerky (beef, turkey, salmon), baked potato chips, kale chips, whole grain tortilla chips, salsa, bean dips (black bean, hummus), popcorn, pumpkin seeds, cottage cheese, cheese sticks.
+Snack foods: mixed nuts or trail mix, peanut butter, energy bars, single-serve soups, jerky (beef, turkey, salmon), baked potato chips, kale chips, whole grain tortilla chips, salsa, bean dips (black bean, hummus), popcorn, pumpkin seeds, cottage cheese, cheese sticks.